-Tissue Engineering and Regenerative Medicine
+· Tissue Engineering and Regenerative Medicine

-- Charles B. Huggins Research Conference Award - Chicago Surgical Society Research Award - Korean American Medical Association Research Awar issue loss and end-stage organ failure con tinue to be devastating and costly healthcare problems.
-This is especially true in the pediatric patient population where appropriate replacement structures are not readily available.
+Charles B. Huggins Research Conference Award Chicago Surgical Society Research Award Korean American Medical Association Research Award Steering Committee Award, Seattle Children's Hospital Research Institute issue loss and end-stage organ failure continue to be devastating and costly healthcare problems.
+This is especially true in the pediatric patient population, where appropriate replacement structures are not readily available.
 Despite advances in biomaterials and techniques in tissue transplantation, current treatment strategies continue to be plagued by issues such as infection, limited durability, absent growth capacity, and donor organ shortage.
 To address these limitations, tissue engineering has recently emerged as an interdisciplinary field that works toward the development of biological substitutes that restore, maintain, or improve tissue function.

-Virtually every tissue type in the human body has been investigated and several tissue engineerthe difficulty in maintaining primary cultures of normal gut epithelium.
+Tissue-specific cells constitute a critical component of our investigation.
+One of the major limitations in advancing the understanding of intestinal epithelial differentiation and proliferation has been the difficulty in maintaining primary cultures of normal gut epithelium.
 Recent studies have begun to decipher the critical interactions that exist between cells of the epithelium and the underlying mesenchymal tissue.
 It has been shown that mesenchymal cells play an important role not only in influencing epithelial differentiation, but also in maintaining cellular proliferation.
 Intestinal crypt cells have been shown to be dependent on mesenchymal interaction for proliferation.